Connect with others who understand.

 • Thirst

-• Metabolism (how the body uses energy)
+• Metabolism (how your body uses and stores energy)

 • Body temperature